top of page

 Frequently asked questions about infidelity therapy

-How long does infidelity therapy take?
+How long does couples therapy after infidelity take?

 CONTACT DR. VERCHICK